 A clear communication plan provides stability for your organization.
 Your company is depending on it.
 Answer questions and take away uncertainty amongst your employees.
 Make use of our 6 tips for crisis communication!

-Tip 1: create an FAQ (Frequently Asked Questions) list: answer the most important questions of your employees
+Tip 1: Create an FAQ list – answer the most important questions of your employees

 Your employees might have many questions about topics like hygiene, new guidelines, being sick, working more hours, the company during the crisis, and about customer service.